gdkimaiyo/cs50x.practice/README.md

 ### Call by value and Call by reference
-- call by value, values of the variables are passed to a function while call by reference, addresses (memory locations) of the variables are to the function.
+- call by value, values of the variables are passed to a function while call by reference, addresses (memory locations) of the variables are passed to the function.
 - call by value, actual variables remain unchanged, that is, changes do not reflect outside of the function (callee) whereas in call by reference changes reflect both outside and inside of the function (callee).
 - call by value does not alter the values of the actual variables while call by reference does.
-- call by value, memory address actual parameter and formal parameter are different whereas call by reference memory address of actual and formal parameters are the same.
+- call by value, memory address of actual parameter and formal parameter are different whereas call by reference memory address of actual and formal parameters are the same.